 Simple Fast Loans understands the importance of having funds when you need them.
 Your pet is like a family member, and knowing you will have the funds to care for them is crucial.

 Any loans signed before 2 pm Eastern Standard Time on a banking day are usually funded that day.
-Loans signed after 2 pm eastern standard time are typically funded by the end of the next banking day.
+Loans signed after 2 pm Eastern Standard Time are typically funded by the end of the next banking day.

 Depending on your bank's eligibility, you can also choose to get your money instantly using your Visa or Mastercard bank debit card.